Portrait of an ANZAC

 His weathered face was deeply lined and tanned,

-With once-bright grey eyes, now aging and dimmed.
+With once-bright grey eyes, now ageing and dimmed.

 'You're loading for New Guinea, Mister Mate?